panastasiadist/Enqueueror/README.md

 *Notes:*
 - *Only external assets may be used as dependencies.*
 - *If a dependency asset intented for the **body** (footer) HTML section is used by a dependent asset intented for the **head** HTML section, then the dependency asset will be loaded in the **head** HTML section, before the dependent asset.*
-- *If the dependency asset specified by the relative path does not exist, the dependent asset will not be loaded by WordPress.*
+- *If the dependency asset specified by the relative path does not exist, the dependent asset will not be loaded.*
 - *Dependency assets are not bound by the naming conventions presented in the relevant section.*

 ### Using URL based resources to specify dependencies

-To specify external scripts or stylesheets as dependencies, their URLs may be used as following:
+To specify external scripts or stylesheets as dependencies, their URLs may be used as shown below:

 **Specifying a dependency in a script asset using a URL to a script file**